navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

 - When to gor for native queries:
     - when you want to use some feature of db which is not supported by JPA, mass update, tuning features.
-Eager Fetching:
+- Eager Fetching:
-    - one to one relation ship , when we pull the one entity other one also pulled automatically.
+    - one to one relationship , when we pull the one entity other one also pulled automatically.
     - this can be performance hit.
 - Lazy Fetching:
     -  put fetch type at entity mapping : **@OneToOne(fetch = FetchType.LAZY)**